cosmo0/retropie-overlays/README.md

 # Pre-requisites

 Needs Retropie 4.3 - not tested on another version.
-It's based on a Recalbox overlays set - see credits below - so if you have Recalbox, just use the source.
+It's based on a Recalbox overlays set and ghogan42's shaders - see credits below.

 Works for a 16:9 screen in 1920x1080 (1080p).

 # Installation

-- Open the "configs" shared folder on you retropie installation
+- Open the `configs` shared folder on you retropie installation
 - **Recommended**: backup the folder content
-- Copy the content of the chosen "configs_xxx" folder into the share and overwrite the files.
+- Copy the content of the `configs` folder into the share and overwrite the files.

 # Customization

-If you want to use a shader on the portable consoles, there are both the gridded and gridless overlays in `config_shaders/all/retroarch/overlay/systems/`.
-Just overwrite the images in the folder with what you want.

-If you want to use another shader than `crt-pi-curvature` (or disable it), edit the `configs_shaders/xxx/xxx.cfg` where "xxx" is the system name (megadrive, nes...).
+If you want to use another shader than the ones configured (or disable it), edit the `configs_shaders/xxx/xxx.cfg` where "xxx" is the system name (megadrive, nes...).

 # Credits